Voters most battered by the economy still favor Obama

 In nationwide Reuters/Ipsos surveys, conducted over nine months, a startling 35 percent of households have suffered a major economic setback in the past four years.
 They have either lost a house to foreclosure or are in the middle of losing one.
 Or they have lost a job or taken a pay cut.
 Almost 96,000 adults were polled.

-The disillusion among voters in this group is extreme: Only 21 percent think the national economy is going in the right direction, while 73 percent say it is on the wrong track.
+The disillusion among voters in this group is extreme: Only 21 percent think the national economy is going in the right direction, while 73 percent say it is on the wrong track (click here for the poll data: tinyurl.com/economytrack).

-Strikingly, many don’t seem to blame the president.
-They divide about evenly on which candidate has the better plan for the economy: Forty percent pick Obama and 42 percent choose Romney.
+Strikingly, many don't seem to blame the president.
+They divide about evenly on which candidate has the better plan for the economy: Forty percent pick Obama and 42 percent choose Romney (click here for the poll data: tinyurl.com/economyplan).

 At the edge of Las Vegas, miles from its garish casinos and peep shows, acres of dun-colored stucco homes, once mostly owner-occupied, are pimpled with “For Rent” signs.
 U-Haul vans wind in and out of dusty lanes with jaunty names: Rosy Sunrise Street, American Beauty Avenue, Glory Rise Court.